A Counterexample to the Optimality Conjecture in Convex Quantum Channel Optimization: Abstract

 \section{Abstract}

-This paper presents a counterexample to the optimality conjecture in convex quantum channel optimization proposed by Coutts et al. The conjecture posits that for nuclear norm minimization problems in quantum channel optimization, the dual certificate of an optimal solution can be uniquely determined via the spectral calculus of the Choi matrix.
+This paper presents a counterexample to the optimality conjecture for the trace distance based optimal state transformation problem proposed by Coutts et al. [Quantum 5, 448 (2021)].
+The conjecture posits that for the trace distance based optimal state transformation problem, the dual certificate of an optimal solution is uniquely determined via the spectral calculus of the Choi matrix.
 By constructing a counterexample in 2-dimensional Hilbert spaces, we disprove this conjecture.